worldbank/repkit/src/vignettes/ado-management-with-repado.md

 ### Installing Commands in the Ado-Folder

-As mentioned earlier, `ssc install` and `net install`
-place packages in the `PLUS` folder.
-Since the `PLUS` folder now points to the project ado-folder,
-any actions like `ssc install`, `ssc uninstall`, `ssc update`, and `adoupdate`
-will affect only the project ado-folder—provided Stata is not restarted.
+As mentioned earlier, `ssc install` and `net install` lace packages in the `PLUS` folder.
+Since the `PLUS` folder now points to the project ado-folder, any actions like `ssc install`, `ssc uninstall`, `ssc update`, and `adoupdate` will affect only the project ado-folder—provided Stata is not restarted.

-In the `repado` workflow,
-you should avoid including `ssc install` or any other commands
-that install or update community-contributed commands within your do-files.
-Instead, these actions should be performed interactively
-through the _Command window_ in Stata’s main window.
+In the `repado` workflow, you should avoid including `ssc install` or any other commands that install or update community-contributed commands within your do-files.
+Instead, these actions should be performed interactively through the _Command window_ in Stata’s main window.

-Only one user needs to install each required command
-into the project ado-folder.
+Only one user needs to install each required command into the project ado-folder.
 After that, any other team member—or any future reproducer—
-can run the code using the version of the commands in the project ado-folder,
-without needing to install anything in their own Stata installations.
+can run the code using the version of the commands in the project ado-folder, without needing to install anything in their own Stata installations.

 ### When to Use `nostrict` Mode